 The numerical results are displayed in Table \ref{tab:random.result}.

-The convergences of SG, SingleDSG, MultiDSG and PDS with $s\in\{1,1.5,2\}$ are illustrated in Figures \ref{fig:case1.n10}, \ref{fig:case1.n100}, \ref{fig:case1.n1000} for Case 1 and Figures \ref{fig:case2.n10}, \ref{fig:case2.n100}, \ref{fig:case2.n1000} for Case 2.
+The convergences of SG, SingleDSG, MultiDSG, and PDS with $s\in\{1,1.5,2\}$ are illustrated in Figures \ref{fig:case1.n10}, \ref{fig:case1.n100}, \ref{fig:case1.n1000} for Case 1 and Figures \ref{fig:case2.n10}, \ref{fig:case2.n100}, \ref{fig:case2.n1000} for Case 2.

-These figures show that: \begin{itemize} \item In Case 1, the values returned by SingleDSG, MultiDSG and PDS with $s\in\{1,1.5,2\}$ have the same limit when the number of iterations increases except Id 1.
-In Id 1, the value returned by SingleDSG have a limit which is not the same limit of the values returned by the others.
-We should point out that the value of PDS with $s=2$ has the fastest convergence rate.
-In this case the infeasibilities of all methods converge to zero and the infeasibility of SG has the fastest convergence rate. \item In Case 2, the values returned by MultiDSG and PDS with $s\in\{1,1.5,2\}$ have the same limit while the values provided by SG and SingleDSG converge to different limits, when the number of iterations increases.
-Moreover the value of MultiDSG has the fastest convergence rate.
-We observe the similar behavior when considering the infeasibilities of these methods. \end{itemize}
+These figures show that: \begin{itemize} \item In Case 1, the values returned by SingleDSG, MultiDSG, and PDS with $s\in\{1,1.5,2\}$ have the same limit when the number of iterations increases except Id 1.
+In Id 1, the values returned by SingleDSG have a limit, which is not the same as one of the values returned by the other.
+It is worth pointing out that the value of PDS with $s=2$ has the fastest convergence rate.
+In this case, the infeasibilities of all methods converge to zero, and the infeasibility of SG has the fastest convergence rate. \item In Case 2, the values returned by MultiDSG and PDS with $s\in\{1,1.5,2\}$ have the same limit, while the values provided by SG and SingleDSG converge to different limits when the number of iterations increases.
+Moreover, the value of MultiDSG has the fastest convergence rate.
+We observe similar behavior when considering the infeasibilities of these methods. \end{itemize}

 For timing comparison from Table \ref{tab:random.result}, SingleDSG is the slowest in Case 1 while MultiDSG is the fastest one in this case.
 Nevertheless, MultiDSG takes the most consuming time in Case 2.